 Plan your outing around DC’s shiny, red Circulator, perfect for traversing the city.
 Hop on a bus and start your day by browsing the shops and Beaux Arts-style architecture of Union Station.
 While you’re in the area, pop into the National Postal Museum next door to admire an impressive collection of stamps and letters.

-While on Wisconsin, stop for some great pub fare at Martin’s Tavern, a DC institution.
-Martin’s is a favorite of Madeleine Albright, and dine in the booth where it’s rumored that JFK proposed to Jackie.
+While on Wisconsin, stop for some great pub fare at Martin’s Tavern, a DC institution, and dine in the booth where it’s rumored that JFK proposed to Jackie.

 Pop back on the Circulator and get off just after Washington Circle to check in to the Melrose Hotel.
 Well-appointed rooms, affordable rates and a great location between Georgetown and the White House—and a Circulator stop right at its door—keep this hotel busy year-round with international visitors.